The City of Kingston, NY

 Food Service Guidelines

-• CHSC is working with the food pantry at Salvation Army to develop a Food & Nutrition Policy, and support more fresh foods in their food pantry.
-To support this, CHSC recently purchased a commercial refrigerator and freezer to help them distribute more fresh foods to the community.
+• CHSC is working with the food pantry at Ulster Immigrant Defense Network (UIDN) to develop Community Health Guidelines to support more fresh and culturally appropriate foods for their food pantry.
+To support this work, CHSC purchased items such as a refrigerator, conveyor belt to help volunteers more easily receive heavy food, shelving, carts, and more.

 Connecting Routes to Destinations